Adam Roberts (British writer)

 Adam Charles Roberts FRSL (born 30 June 1965) is a British science fiction and fantasy novelist.
-In 2018 he was elected vice-president of the H.G.
-Wells Society.
+In 2018 he was elected vice-president of the H. G. Wells Society.

 Career

-He has a degree in English from the University of Aberdeen and a PhD from Cambridge University on Robert Browning and the Classics.
+Born in London, Roberts has a degree in English from the University of Aberdeen and a Ph.D. from Cambridge University on Robert Browning and the Classics.
 He teaches English literature and creative writing at Royal Holloway, University of London.

 Adam Roberts has been nominated three times for the Arthur C. Clarke Award: in 2001 for his debut novel, Salt, in 2007 for Gradisil and in 2010 for Yellow Blue Tibia.
 He won both the 2012 BSFA Award for Best Novel, and the John W. Campbell Memorial Award, for Jack Glass.
 It was further shortlisted for The Kitschies Red Tentacle award.
 His short story "Tollund" was nominated for the 2014 Sidewise Award.
 On his website, Roberts states that an ongoing project of his is to write a short story in every science fiction sub-genre.

 In May 2014, Roberts gave the second annual Tolkien Lecture at Pembroke College, Oxford, speaking on the topic of Tolkien and Women.
+He was elected a Fellow of the Royal Society of Literature in 2018.